ROBOTICS ACADEMY · AGES 9–13

 Learn How Robots Think

-In 9 weeks your child builds and codes real robots — finishing by designing an autonomous delivery robot, and thinking like a true engineer.
+In 8 weeks your child codes and programs real robots — finishing by designing an autonomous delivery robot, and thinking like a true engineer.

-No experience needed Builds & codes real robots Small groups · max 15
+No experience needed Codes & programs real robots Small groups · max 15

-Tuesdays 4–5 pm · Caroline Springs Library · starts 14 July · early-bird ends 6 July
+Tuesdays 5–6 pm · Caroline Springs Library · starts 28 July

 Rated 5.0 on Google 400+ children inspired Engineer-led · WWCC-cleared